beman-project/optional26/README.md

 ## License

-Source is licensed with the Apache 2.0 license with LLVM exceptions
+Source, documentation and associated papers are licensed with the Apache 2.0 license with LLVM exceptions.

 // SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception

-Documentation and associated papers are licensed with the Creative Commons Attribution 4.0 International license.

-// SPDX-License-Identifier: CC-BY-4.0

-The intent is that the source and documentation are available for use by people implementing their own optional types as well as people using the optional presented here as-is.

-The README itself is licesed with CC0 1.0 Universal.
-Copy the contents and incorporate in your own work as you see fit.

-// SPDX-License-Identifier: CC0-1.0

 ## Examples